jorgebotas/ete4-documentation/index.md

 Argument | Description
 |--------------|:-----|
 tree_name | name used to describe the tree.
-Automatically generated if not provided. layouts |  list of layout functions that will be available from the GUI.
-May be applied at user's discretion show_leaf_name | default `True` show_branch_length | default `True` show_branch_support | default `True` popup_prop_keys | list of node property keys that will be rendered on the node's popup on the browser. host | host used to run ETE server.
+Automatically generated if not provided layouts |  list of layout functions that will be available from the GUI.
+May be applied at user's discretion show_leaf_name | default `True` show_branch_length | default `True` show_branch_support | default `True` popup_prop_keys | list of node property keys that will be rendered on the node's popup on the browser.
+Default `["name", "dist", "support", "hyperlink", "tooltip"]` host | host used to run ETE server.
 Default 127.0.0.1 port | port used to run ETE server.
 Default 5000